csridlen/ECO395M-1/homework/DM_Homework_3.md

 ![](DM_Homework_3_files/figure-markdown_strict/resids_map-1.png)

-Looking at the residuals from the preditions on the test set, the model appears to have done a good job at predicting (except for some over-predictions).
+Looking at the residuals from the predictions on the test set, the model appears to have done a good job at predicting (except for some over-predictions).